What is the NDIS?

 Services and support

-In your NDIS plan, you are able to receive core, day-to-day living support for a range of activities so you can start or continue your participation in the community.
+In your NDIS plan, you can receive core, day-to-day living support for a range of activities so you can start or continue your participation in the community.

 You may also be entitled to capital supports which will give you access to resources or equipment such as wheelchairs, assistive technology and home or car modifications.

-There is also an option for capacity building supports that help you develop life skills, educational opportunities or find employment.
+There is also an option for capacity building supports that help you develop life skills, engage in educational opportunities or find employment.

 For more information, read our guide to NDIS supports.